JasonRUAN/AI-GOAL-MCP/README.md

 - **get_transaction** - Get a transaction by its ID
 - **build_move_package** - Build a Sui Move package to bytecode
 - **test_move_package** - Test a Sui Move package
 - **publish_move_package** - Publish a Sui Move package to the Sui blockchain.
-This tool will also build the package.
+This tool will also run Move build and Move test.